ryan-story/pmpp/chapter-15/README.md

 ### Iteration 1
 **How many threads are launched?**

-We have 8 verices so we lanuch 8 threads.
+We have 8 verices so we launch 8 threads.

 **How many threads iterate over their vertex’s neighbors?**